ITPhilCloud/terraform-beginner-bootcamp-2023/ShortDocs/How_to_create_a_Feature_Branch.md

 To create a new feature branch:

-- Create an issue with a title and description in github
+- Create an issue in Github

 ![Screenshot of GitHub issue menu.](/images/Issues1.png)